ProfessionalJayLi/Data-Structures-Complexity-and-Algorithms/note02.md

       -Empty list or one with for loops
       -One or more for loops (range for what might be in your list) -Zero or more if statements (depending on how bad you coded the for loops or just because what you want on the list is difficult to produce)

+  - map(function being used, data): A function that can use a function on iterable data (data that can be indexed)
+  - filter(function being used, data): Discrimination if it was a function, keeps only the data that returns True with the function.
+This means function must be able to return boolean (True or False).
+When AI get too intelligent and overtake civilization we best hope they don't use this stuff in their code.